U-spin symmetry energy and hyperon puzzle: Results and discussions

-By fulfilling both the $\beta$-equilibrium and charge neutrality conditions in Eqs.~(\ref{Eq:chem_equiv}) and (\ref{Eq:charge}), we can then fix the EOSs of neutron star matter with Eqs.~(\ref{Eq:Et}) and (\ref{Eq:Pt}), then the mass and radius of a neutron star can be fixed by solving the TOV equations~(\ref{eq:TOV}) and (\ref{eq:m_star}) at a given central energy density $\varepsilon_c$.
-In Fig.~\ref{Fig:mr} we present the obtained mass-radius relations of neutron stars adopting the parameter sets corresponding to those indicated in Fig.~\ref{Fig:para1} (Prior 1) and Fig.~\ref{Fig:para2} (Prior 2).
-The posterior 68\% (red) and 90\% (yellow) credible regions of neutron star masses and radii in the Bayesian analysis are presented as well, where adopting Prior 1 predicts larger radii for neutron stars than those of Prior 2.
-Meanwhile, the mass-radius measurement for the CCO within the supernova remnant HESS J1731-347 has little contribution for constraining the model space due to its small radii and large uncertainty~\cite{Doroshenko2022_NA6-1444}, which deviate from our predictions.
-The red solid circles indicate the critical neutron stars with the emergence of $\Lambda$ hyperons at their centers, which are typically more massive than 1.7 $M_\odot$.
-The probability for the existence of hyperon stars are constrained to be less than 17.12\%, so that the pulsar-like objects are most likely normal neutron stars made of $npe\mu$ matter.
-For neutron stars more massive than 1.97 $M_\odot$, the EOSs at their centers may become acausal with $c_s>1$, which are indicated by the grey curves.
-In such cases, piecewise-polytrope scheme~\cite{Huth2022_Nature606-276, Annala2023_NC14-8451} for Eqs.~(\ref{Eq:E0}-\ref{Eq:EU}) could be adopted while more exotic matter could emerge~\cite{Zhao2022_PRD105-103025, Zhang2025, Yuan2025_PRD111-063033}, which should be considered in our future works.
-Nevertheless, it is worth mentioning that the constrained EOSs generally fulfill the causality condition according to the posterior 68\% and 90\% credible regions of neutron star masses and radii.
+By fulfilling the $\beta$-equilibrium and charge neutrality conditions in Eqs.~(\ref{Eq:chem_equiv}) and (\ref{Eq:charge}), the EOSs of neutron star matter are determined through Eqs.~(\ref{Eq:Et}) and (\ref{Eq:Pt}).
+Subsequently, the mass and radius of a neutron star can be obtained by solving the TOV equations~(\ref{eq:TOV}) and (\ref{eq:m_star}) at a given central energy density $\varepsilon_c$.
+Fig.~\ref{Fig:mr} illustrates the mass-radius ($M$-$R$) relations calculated using the parameter sets from Fig.~\ref{Fig:para1} (including $\Lambda$ hyperons) and Fig.~\ref{Fig:para2} (excluding $\Lambda$ hyperons).
+The posterior 68\% (red) and 90\% (yellow) credible regions of the neutron star mass and radius from the Bayesian analysis are also presented.
+Regardless of whether $\Lambda$ hyperons are included, the overall trends of the $M$-$R$ relations remain nearly identical.
+For low-mass ($\sim 1\,\Msolar$) neutron stars, both cases predict relatively small radii, which is driven by the small radius measured with large uncertainty for the central compact object (CCO) in the supernova remnant HESS J1731-347~\cite{Doroshenko2022_NA6-1444}.
+Regarding the predictions for a $1.4 \,\rm{M_\odot}$ neutron star, the mass-radius measurement of PSR J0614-3329~\cite{Mauviard2025_apj995-60} contributes little to constraining the model space.
+This is mainly because its small radius measured with large uncertainty exhibits a significant discrepancy with previous results obtained from PSR J0030+0451~\cite{Riley2019_ApJ887-L21}, PSR J0437-4715~\cite{Choudhury2024_ApJ971-L20}, and GW170817~\cite{LVC2018_PRL121-161101} which are within the same mass range.
+In the upper panel of Fig.~\ref{Fig:mr}, the red filled circles indicate the critical mass where $\Lambda$ hyperons begin to emerge at the center of a neutron star.
+As illustrated also in Table~\ref{tab:MR_summary}, their masses are typically greater than $1.0\, {\rm M}_\odot$.
+In our posterior EOS statistics, the probability that hyperons appear in the EOSs within the causality-satisfying density range is 55.66\%.
+For neutron stars more massive than $1.97\,\rm{M_\odot}$, the EOS may become acausal ($c_s > 1$) at the highest densities reached in their centers, which are indicated by the grey curves.
+In such cases, even adopting a piecewise Taylor-expansion scheme for Eqs.~(\ref{Eq:E0}-\ref{Eq:EU}), similar to those in Refs.~\cite{Annala2023_NC14-8451}, cannot effectively resolve the issue.
+The fundamental reason is the lack of constraints on the ultra-high-density EOS, unless further restrictions from quark matter are introduced, while more exotic forms of matter might emerge~\cite{Zhao2022_PRD105-103025, Zhang2025, Yuan2025_PRD111-063033}.
+These issues should be addressed in our future work.